- Admiral of the Fleet the Lord Boyce KG GCB OBE DL

-Before taking up his current role at the ICAEW, Ross was the accounting policy lead and financial reporting standard setter for the UK Central Government at HM Treasury.
+Before taking up his role at the ICAEW, Ross was the accounting policy lead and financial reporting standard setter for the UK Central Government at HM Treasury.

 Other recent senior roles in Government include being the Group Chief Accountant at the Ministry of Defence and the Director at the National Audit Office responsible for the value for money review of Defence.
 Ross has also held a senior civil service role as Head of Commercial Assurance and Governance at the MOD, set up and lead the Department’s Commercial Scrutiny and Due Diligence team and was also Deputy Director of the MOD Private Finance Unit.

 Prior to joining Travis Perkins plc Nick was President of SNC-Lavalin’s Engineering, Design and Project Management sector.
 He is responsible for the company’s infrastructure engineering and design services around the world, with the exception of activities in Canada.

 Before that Nick was Chief Executive Officer of Atkins’ business in the UK and Europe, focusing on strategy, organisational agility and rapid innovation, driving change across the organisation particularly around the fusion of the digital and physical environment.
 Previously, he was Atkins North America’s Strategy Director and Managing Director of the Infrastructure business, responsible for leading the integration and transformation of a major acquisition.
 With over 20 years of experience in consulting, he has held several Managing Director positions at Atkins across a variety of sectors and previously at consulting firms in Canada.